-This program leads to the Bachelor of Arts degree with a major in music.
+The Bachelor of Arts degree with a major in music is a 120-hour liberal arts degree program.
 Students must meet all requirements established by the College of Arts and Sciences and the College of the Arts including a foreign language sequence.
 Students may select guided electives outside of music to develop a minor in another discipline.
-This is a 120-hour degree program.

-- Functional knowledge of the elements of musical construction. - 2.
+- 1. Functional knowledge of the elements of musical construction. - 2.
 Conceptual understanding of the literature and historical development of music in Western civilization and of the function of music in world cultures. - 3.
 Demonstrated musical independence through instrumental or vocal solo and ensemble performance. - 4.
 Broad interests in liberal arts or minor studies.